-This March we are continuing our “Art Starts With” program to highlight the 100+ public art pieces around town.
-While last month we visited pieces embodying the theme of love, this month we will be showcasing work done by female artists as we reflect on our new theme “Art Starts with Equality.”
-Because March kicks off Women’s History Month, we wanted to tell you a little bit about the women that have improved our community through their passion for art.
-Visit out Instagram page for our March video and to learn more about how you can experience public art in SLO.
+March kicks off Women’s History Month.
+So, we wanted to tell you a little bit about the women that have improved our community through their passion for art.
+Visit our Instagram page to learn more about how you can experience public art in SLO.

 Stop 1: Tequski Wa Suwa (Child & Bear)